bellabf/cv/README.md

 # About me

-I am a biologist who fell in love with data science and statistics.My main interests are in algorithm and machine learning development, interpretable artificial intelligence, and computer vision.
-I am a big fan of communicating results more clearly and concisely through using data visualization, open science and reproducible reporting.
+As a biologist turned data enthusiast, I am passionate about harnessing the power of statistics and data science to uncover insights and drive impactful change.
+My interests lie in developing cutting-edge algorithms and machine learning models, particularly in the areas of interpretable artificial intelligence and computer vision.

+Recently, I started a Substack newsletter and blog to share my views on data science, machine learning, and explore topics related to my advanced degree studies.
+Through my writing, I aim to inspire others to make data-driven decisions and share my knowledge and passion for this field.

+I strongly believe in the importance of clear and concise communication and love using data visualization, open science, and reproducible reporting to share my findings with others.
+Let's connect and chat about data science and machine learning!
+Feel free to reach out to me on Twitter, LinkedIn, or through my Substack newsletter.

 # Education
 ### 2020-2022: Master's Degree in Bioinformatics - Computational and Mathematical Biology, earned from the University of Aix-Marseille, Sciences Luminy, France.

 This interdisciplinary program combined courses in computer science, mathematics, and biology, with a focus on analyzing data that are complex.

 I gained a good foundation in linear algebra, discrete and continuous dynamical systems, graph theory, and network analysis, as well as expertise in statistical analysis of big data, advanced statistics, and analysis of OMIC data

 ### 2016-2019 : BAC+4 ou 5.
 Biological Sciences.
 Universidade Federal de Mato Grosso do Sul, Brazil.